allegro/blog/_posts/2024-02-02-kafka-performance-analysis.md

 ## Kafka Lock Contention
 Slow produce requests without corresponding slow writes were always occurring around the time of some other slow write.
 We started wondering whether those requests were perhaps queuing and waiting for something to finish.
-By analyzing Kafka source code, we identified a couple of places that use _synchronized_ blocks, including guarding log file writes.
+By analyzing Kafka source code, we identified a couple of places that use _synchronized_ blocks, including those guarding log file writes.

 We set out to measure how much time Kafka’s threads, processing produce requests, spend on the aforementioned locks.
 Our goal was to correlate periods when they were waiting on locks with writes to the file system.
 We considered two approaches to do that.